dragonGR/PyCipher/README.md

 PyCipher is a simple password generator app built in Python.
 It allows you to generate random passwords of customizable length, with options to include digits and symbols.
 The app provides a command-line interface for ease of use.

 ## Features
-- Generate random passwords of variable length.
+- Generate strong passwords with customizable length.
-- Choose whether to include digits and symbols in the generated passwords.
-- Option to exclude ambiguous characters ('l', '1', 'O', '0') that can be easily confused.
-- Basic error handling for invalid input and interruptions during password generation.
+- Include digits, symbols, and custom characters for enhanced security.
+- Exclude ambiguous characters for better readability.
+- User-friendly interface with clear prompts and error handling.
+- Basic password strength check for additional security awareness.
+- Improved code structure and readability.

 ## Requirements